 Activity risk guide

-The below guidance is designed to help Islanders considered to be clinically high risk (severely vulnerable) and moderate risk (vulnerable) to make personal choices and balance risks relating to the everyday activities they engage in.
+The below guidance is designed to help Islanders at high risk (severely vulnerable) and moderate risk (vulnerable) to make personal choices and balance risks relating to the everyday activities they engage in.
+It sets out the principles that determine whether an activity is higher or lower risk.
+These principles also apply to children and young people who are at higher risk.

 This becomes higher risk still if the time spent not following physical distancing guidance is longer than 15 minutes.